Osvaldo Pugliese: Political views

 The imprisonment of Rodolfo Ghioldi and Oreste Castronuovo, among other anonymous militants, in a Pugliese's ship, and the rumors that it was going to be sunk, generated so much commotion that they had to be released.

 In 1961, he wrote Milonga Para Fidel to show his support for the Cuban revolution.
 When he was in jail, he still wrote arrangements and the orchestra still performed, and placed a red carnation on the keyboard of the piano in his honor.

-The 1960s government of the late General Juan Carlos Onganía (who had a deep fear of Peronists and communists alike) simply banned Pugliese from radio broadcasts and public places.
+The 1960s government of the late General Juan Carlos Onganía (who had a deep fear of Peronism and communists alike) simply banned Pugliese from radio broadcasts and public places.

 Pugliese was a man of integrity and humility.
 He spent years in jail due to his beliefs.
 The government also restricted his recordings to 10 per year.
 As a communist, he organised his orchestra as a cooperative and paid his members by their contribution, earning their loyalty.
 Quite rare, his core orchestra members (Osvaldo Ruggiero 1st bandoneon, Enrique Camerano 1st violin, Julio Carrasco and Oscar Herrero 2nd violins, Alcides Rossi on double bass) stayed with him nearly 30 years (1939–1968).

 In 1955 Pugliese was imprisoned in Devoto from January to July, and in that prison he was seen, with a mop and bucket, cleaning corridors, refusing to let other detainees take away that work.

 Don Osvaldo was never an agitator, but a man with convictions who never confused art with ideology.
 It happened that in certain political stages of Argentina, due to his popularity, they considered him a "war booty".

-At the end of 1973, a few months before Peron died, the founder of Justicialismo organized an artistic show to which he invited figures such as Horacio Guarany, Mercedes Sosa, Edmundo Rivero and Osvaldo Pugliese.
+At the end of 1973, a few months before Perón died, the founder of Justicialismo organized an artistic show to which he invited figures such as Horacio Guarany, Mercedes Sosa, Edmundo Rivero and Osvaldo Pugliese.
 The next noon there was a lunch in Olivos, and there Perón got up, went to Pugliese and extended his hand:

 "I want to apologize, teacher, for those little matters that we had pending..."

 The musician accepted the greeting and replied:

 "Don't worry.
 Everything is already forgotten."

 Perón looked him in the eye raised his voice: